wenbin93/berlin-boffo/README.md

 Public repo for submitting answers to berlin.

 ## Task 1
-Pull the latest docker image.
+Pull the latest docker image for `pyx7b/berlin` from dockerhub.
 What is the size of the image?

 ## Task 2
 What port is the image exposing?